aglovale/aglovale/README.md

 - c#

 ### ponytown
-if you're here for ponytown reasons, i have no interaction requirements! just be respectful and i'll do my best to be around for it; i'm still learning since i don't go online often.
+if you're here for ponytown reasons, i have no interaction requirements. just be respectful and i'll do my best to be around for it; i'm still learning since i don't go online often.

-my skins are usually of comfort characters; i do kin (spiritually) but i've yet to make ponies of my kintypes. feel free to use my skins as inspiration.
+my skins are usually of comfort characters so idc about doubles.